Skip to main content

 Isolated Kitchen

-Your kitchen is cut off from the living room, so you're stuck facing a wall while cooking.
-You miss out on family time and conversation because you're trapped in a separate room.
+Your kitchen is cut off from the living room by a load-bearing wall, so you're stuck facing drywall while cooking.
+Common in 1950s-1960s CBS ranch homes across Lakewood Estates and Broadwater—you miss out on family time because you're trapped in a separate room.

 Choppy Floor Plan

 Your home feels like a series of disconnected boxes—small rooms that don't flow together.
+Typical of 1920s-1940s bungalows in Old Northeast, Roser Park, and Historic Uptown.
 You can't see from the kitchen to the living room, and every space feels cramped.

 Dark, Cramped Rooms

 Walls block natural light, making rooms feel smaller and darker than they should.
-The house feels closed in even though you have square footage.
+The house feels closed in even though you have square footage—especially in 1960s-1970s ranch homes across Jungle Terrace, Pinellas Point, and Shore Acres.
 Opening up the walls would let light flow through.

 Outdated Layout

-Your home was built in the 1950s when every room was separate—formal dining room, closed kitchen, isolated living spaces.
+Your home was built in the 1950s—a CBS concrete-block ranch like thousands across Kenwood, Crescent Heights, and Disston Heights—when every room was separate.
+Formal dining room, closed kitchen, isolated living spaces.
 That worked then, but now it just feels old.

 Our Open Floor Plan Process